Provide Patients Another Option for Relief

-- Do not administer these products to patients with severe, unstable, or uncontrolled asthma.
+- Do not administer allergenic extracts to patients with severe, unstable, or uncontrollable asthma.

 - Observe patients in the office for at least 30 minutes following treatment.
 Emergency measures and personnel trained in their use must be available immediately in the event of a life-threatening reaction.

-- Immunotherapy may not be suitable for patients with medical conditions that reduce their ability to survive a severe allergic reaction.
+- Immunotherapy may not be suitable for patients with certain underlying medical conditions that may reduce their ability to survive a systemic allergic reaction.

-- These products may not be suitable for patients who may be unresponsive to epinephrine or inhaled bronchodilators, such as those taking beta-blockers.
+- Allergenic extracts may not be suitable for patients receiving medications such as beta-blockers that may make them unresponsive to epinephrine or inhaled bronchodilators.

 Please click here for Package Inserts with full Prescribing Information, including Boxed Warnings.